bp-studio/bp-studio.github.io/manual.md

 but you may also customize them in the preference dialog.
 For clarity, only the axial-parallel creases of the stretching patterns are shown, but you should have no problem figuring out the rest by looking at the ridge creases.

+## Layout optimization

+Under the tools menu one will find "Optimize layout" introduced in upcoming v0.7.
+This tool uses methods similar to those of TreeMaker to find efficient packing solution for your design.
+There are two layout methods: either use your current layout as reference (and the optimizer will try to improve it as much as possible), or let the optimizer generate several random layouts and use the most efficient one among them.
+In the first method, there's also an option "Try variations of the current layouts", which will also try slightly different arrangements of flaps to see if the efficiency can be further improved.

+Tip: Most stages of the computation can be skipped.
+By skipping some of the steps, you can also use this tool to simply spread the flaps apart after you have done constructing the tree.
+However, doing so could lead to less efficient layouts and invalid overlappings of flaps.

 ## Current limitations